 “No one can make you feel inferior without your consent.”
 Eleanor Roosevelt

-We give away our power all the time…and others will grab it as quickly as we disown it.
+We give away our power all the time and others will grab it as quickly as we disown it.
 The choice we make is who owns our power.
 What if you do have a boss from the pits, how can you exhibit your power?
-You can do anyone of the following to start on your road to gaining back your power:
+You can do the following to start on your road to gaining back your power:

-Don’t accept immediately that you have no choice, always look for choices – create a list of potential choices and see which one you can handle at the moment.
+Don’t accept that you have no choice, always look for options – create a list of potential choices and see which one you can handle at the moment.

 I bump into feeling powerless on a daily basis…that’s part of life.
 Sometimes, I catch myself and reframe my reaction, so I feel more in control of my choices.
 I still allow the drama of others to seep into my life and then start to feel overwhelmed and powerless.

-Powerlessness implies that we have no choices and that is not true…we always have a choice.
+Powerlessness implies that we have no choices and that is not true as we always have a choice.

 What About You:

 What areas do you feel powerless?
-Listen to areas where you complain a lot…those are your areas to work on.
-Do you feel that there are times we just don’t have choices?
+Listen to areas where you complain a lot as those are your areas to focus.
+Do you think that there are times we just don’t have choices?

 “To fully enjoy the ‘richness’ of our lives, we need to stop long enough to visit with ourselves.”